Cars Brands that start with B

 BCK Motor Car Logo

-The American company BCK Motor Car, founded by James Kline as the Kline Kar Motor Corporation in 1919 in York, Pennsylvania, USA, is not well known in the automotive world.
-Her product, KlineKar 6-40, released in 1910, was introduced by several vendors.
-Those interested could purchase a doorless model.
+The American company BCK Motor Car, founded by James Kline as Kline Kar Motor Corporation in 1919 in York, Pennsylvania, USA, is not too well known in the automotive world.
+Its product, the KlineKar 6-40, launched in 1910, was introduced by a few sellers.
+Those wishing to purchase a doorless model were able to buy one.
 Changing its name to BCK Motor Car in 1912, the brand moved to Richmond, Virginia; production ceased in 1924.

 Bean Cars